“The difference between successful people and really successful people is that really

 Reflect: Why do you agree to do projects that you and your team should not be doing?

-One of the examples I give in my book is:
+One of the examples I give in my book 'How To Make Yourself Promotable' is:

 “Marketing is not my area of expertise.
 However, I can connect you to Michelle, who has a team of very capable marketing people.
 She might have the right person for you.
 Would you like me to do that?”

-Chances are that whoever asked you for the favour walks away and is still very happy for the advice you gave.
+Chances are that whoever asked you for the favour walks away and is still very happy with the advice you gave.